scott-knight/ubuntu-on-windows-setup/install-wsl2.md

 wsl --set-default-version 2
 ```

 WSL2 will be installed and ready to go.
+Now you can move on to the next installation step, install VSCode, which is found [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/install-vscode.md).